ggdagw/supermarket-kata/README.md

 # supermarket-kata
 programming exercise to model a supermarket pricing calculator

+## Summary

+I have written a small pricing calculator using Python.
+The data structures are predominantly dictionaries of dictionaries.
+These are efficient and adaptable data structures.
+Hash tabels have O(1) look up costs, which will allow the code to run relatively quickly at scale (not withstanding that Python is an interpreted language).
+Python's implementation of a hash table is relatively efficient in terms of memory, using less than twice the space that would be occupied by a list.
+The ease of adding new keys would allow the code to be adapted should requirements change or features be added.

+Currently all the key data structures are initialised as literals (i.e. the data is hardwired) and not read from file.
+I have spent no time formatting the output.
+I have listed a number of ways in which I would like to improve the code below.

+The code currently supports offers of the form '3 for 2', '2 for £1', 'any 3 ales for £6', 'apples 20% off' and 'onions for 29p/kg'.

 ## How to run

 * Simply run `python main.py`.
 The code is wriiten in python v2.7.